$0 Saskatchewan Adoption Quick-Start Checklist

 Independent Practitioner (Mutual Family Assessment)

-For independent adoptions, you must hire a private social worker or other licensed practitioner to conduct your MFA rather than using the Ministry's social workers.
-Fees typically run $2,000–$6,000.
+For independent adoptions, you must hire an Independent Practitioner to conduct your MFA rather than using the Ministry's social workers.
+Fees typically run $2,000–$4,000.
 The cost varies based on how many sessions are required, whether there are complications, and the practitioner's rate.

 Adoption lawyer fees